Pyrolusite: Properties, characteristics and uses

 Pyrolusite belongs to both a primary environment and a secondary environment.
 Primary pyrolusite is related to hydrothermalism and corresponds to crystallized minerals.
 It is generated at a low temperature of about 250°C.

-See also Pink Diamond: Meaning, Properties and Uses
+See also Smectite: Properties, Characteristics and Uses

 While secondary pyrolusite occurs in oxidation zones and as hydrothermal replacements for oxide minerals in manganese-rich rocks.
 It is very common to find it in areas affected by groundwater and surface water.